Weight: ISO definition

 In the ISO International standard ISO 80000-4:2006, describing the basic physical quantities and units in mechanics as a part of the International standard ISO/IEC 80000, the definition of weight is given as:

 The definition is dependent on the chosen frame of reference.
 When the chosen frame is co-moving with the object in question then this definition precisely agrees with the operational definition.
 If the specified frame is the surface of the Earth, the weight according to the ISO and gravitational definitions differ only by the centrifugal effects due to the rotation of the Earth.

 Apparent weight

 In many real world situations the act of weighing may produce a result that differs from the ideal value provided by the definition used.
 This is usually referred to as the apparent weight of the object.
+For instance, when the gravitational definition of weight is used, the operational weight measured by an accelerating scale is often also referred to as the apparent weight.
 A common example of this is the effect of buoyancy, when an object is immersed in a fluid the displacement of the fluid will cause an upward force on the object, making it appear lighter when weighed on a scale.
 The apparent weight may be similarly affected by levitation and mechanical suspension.
-When the gravitational definition of weight is used, the operational weight measured by an accelerating scale is often also referred to as the apparent weight.